geodimm/dotfiles/README.md

 * [gruvbox] Retro groove color scheme for Vim.
 * [ohmyzsh] Oh My Zsh is an open source, community-driven framework for managing your zsh configuration.
+* [powerlevel10k] Powerlevel10k is a theme for Zsh.
+It emphasizes speed, flexibility and out-of-the-box experience.
 * [fzf] A command-line fuzzy finder
 * [coc.nvim] Intellisense engine for Vim8 & Neovim, full language server
 protocol support as VSCode